tomalexander025/StableDiffusion-ImageGen/README.md

 Adding support for more AI models and customization options.
 Improving the UI/UX for a smoother user experience.
 Implementing a backend to handle requests securely.

+Prompt: Captain America jumps with his shield raised to strike the furious Hulk amidst a ruined city with debris and destroyed buildings under a cloudy sky.